 - Wave motion.
 Longitudinal and transverse waves, speed of wave motion.
 Displacement relation for a progressive wave.
 Principle of superposition of waves, reflection of waves, standing waves in strings and organ pipes, fundamental mode and harmonics.
 Beats.
 Doppler effect.

-The NEET syllabus for class 12 physics includes all the nine units of class 12 NCERT book.
-Complete class 12 syllabus for NEET 2021 physics subject is given below:
+The NEET 2021 syllabus for class 12 physics includes all the nine units of class 12 NCERT book.
+Complete class 12 for NEET 2021 physics syllabus is given below:

 UNIT I: Electrostatics